-&lt;sup>34 Excludes major public or voluntary sector land managers such as Forestry Commission, Hampshire County Council, National Trust and Hampshire and Isle of White Wildlife Trust.
-Data provided by Natural England, October 2019 advice ranging from woodland, grassland and hedgerow management to help in accessing agri-environment scheme and other funding.
-This level of requests has continued / been consistently high between 2016 and 2019.
+28 Excludes major public or voluntary sector land managers such as Forestry Commission, Hampshire County Council, National Trust and Hampshire and Isle of White Wildlife Trust.

+The New Forest Land Advice Service29 has been operating since 2010 as an independent body offering New Forest-specific advice and training for commoners, farmers and other landowners.
+Up to 2018 it had responded to 1,375 requests for advice ranging from woodland, grassland and hedgerow management to help in accessing agri-environment scheme and other funding.
+This level of requests has continued/ been consistently high between 2016 and 2019.
 In addition, NFLAS have, since 2016, been delivering a range of proactive projects giving advice to a new audience of landowners of different habitat types.